 While there are several types of anemia, iron deficient anemia is the most common form, especially in women.
-This condition causes a decreased number of circulating red blood cells and also causes the size of the red blood cell itself to be much smaller.
-This results in a decrease in your body’s ability to carry oxygen to all of the billions of cells that require it.
+Iron deficient anemia causes a decrease in number of circulating red blood cells and also causes the size of the red blood cell to be much smaller.
+This results in a decrease in your body’s ability to carry oxygen to all of the cells that require it.

 Anemia can go unnoticed if its mild.
 Symptoms usually appear gradually and get worse as the anemia gets worse.
 Symptoms can include: